Updated 9 April:

-The only constant is change.
-Things are developing and evolving so quickly here in Rome that I have decided to keep all of the earlier information unedited, as a type of record of the strange times we live in.
+After more than 30 days in a full national lockdown, Italy appears to be seeing a downward trend in infections and an upward swing in recoveries.
+We are cautiously optimistic of the news but things continue to develop and change so quickly here in Rome that I have decided to keep all of the earlier information unedited, as a type of record of the strange times we live in.

-Reality of Life in Rome – as of 12 March
+The Reality of Life in Rome – as of 9 April

 - You can go to the pharmacy and medical appointments – alone.
-If you are going to the hospital, one person can go with you.
+If you need to go to the hospital, you have to check on their policy.
+Some allow one person to come with you, others do not allow even a single visitor or support person.

-- You should carry a document with you that explains your purpose for being outside.
+- You must carry ID and an official government form with you that explains your purpose for being outside.

 - You can buy cigarettes, gasoline, and newspapers.
 Businesses that sell these can stay open until 6 pm.